Overview of gun laws by nation: Lesotho

-Applicants for firearm possession must obtain a reference letter from the village chief or headman.
-It is later sent to local police stations for approval, then to district police for their approval, then to the National Security Service for their final approval.
+Applicants for firearm possession must obtain a reference letter from the village chief or headman and the Principal Chief.
+It is later sent to local police stations for scrutiny, then to district police for their assessment, then to the National Security Service or Criminal Intelligence for vetting of the applicant.
+The application then goes to the Regional Police Commissioner who will in turn pass it to the Police Headquarters for approval by the Commissioner of Police (Firearms and Explosives Licensing Board).

 Liberia

-Liberia allows only possession of single barrel shotguns for hunting purposes.
+Liberia allows only possession of single-shot shotguns and black powder long guns for hunting purposes.
 Private security agencies are banned from arming their employees.
-However, some criminals have automatic firearms, particularly AK styled rifles.
+However, some criminals have automatic firearms, particularly AK-styled rifles.
 These are believed to be leftovers from the country's decade-long intermittent civil war.
-Automatic firearms are also likely coming across the country's porous borders with Guinea, Ivory Coast and Sierra Leone.
+Automatic firearms are also likely coming across the country's porous borders with Guinea, Ivory Coast, and Sierra Leone.
 These countries have more liberal gun-ownership laws.
 All of Liberia's neighbors have experienced some form of armed conflict in the last two decades leaving them awash with illegal automatic weapons.
 The Emergency Response Unit (ERU), the only armed unit within the Liberia National Police, responds to armed incidents, particularly armed robbery.

 Liberia Firearms and Ammunition Control Act of 2015 regulates the possession and use of small arms and light weapons in the country.
 The illegal possession of small arms and light weapons constitutes a first-degree misdemeanor and is punishable by a term of imprisonment of not more than a year and seizure of the illegally possessed arm or ammunition.